hailmikhail/FUS_wiki/Settings-for-tools-(LODs-and-Synthesis).md

 6. LootableCrates
 7. SpellAbsorbFix

-You only need to run it, it automatically overwrites the previous synthesis.esp file.
+You only need to run it, it automatically overwrites the previous Synthesis.esp file.

+If you added mods, make 100% sure that `Synthesis.esp` loads at the very very last in your load order.
+Literally the very end, no exceptions!